libsql/hrana-client-ts/README.md

 import * as hrana from "@libsql/hrana-client";

 // Open a `hrana.Client`, which works like a connection pool in standard SQL
+// databases.
-// databases, but it uses just a single network connection internally const url = process.env.URL ?? "ws://localhost:8080"; // Address of the sqld server const jwt = process.env.JWT; // JWT token for authentication const client = hrana.open(url, jwt);
+const url = process.env.URL ?? "ws://localhost:8080"; // Address of the sqld server
+const jwt = process.env.JWT; // JWT token for authentication
+// Here we are using Hrana over WebSockets: const client = hrana.openWs(url, jwt);
+// But we can also use Hrana over HTTP:
+// const client = hrana.openHttp(url, jwt);

 // Open a `hrana.Stream`, which is an interactive SQL stream.
 This corresponds
 // to a "connection" from other SQL databases